-With 24/7 driver technical support, the company that has been there for truckers shows yet another way that it keeps it promise.
+With 24/7 driver technical support, the company has been there for truckers.

-The pricing system, however, is quite complex.
-Basically, you can have the ELD for as little as $199 or, depending on the different accessories, roughly $40 per month.
-This pricing system may make sense for certain types of trucking companies but for others, the complexity is not quite what you’d expect from such an esteemed legacy brand in this industry.
+This pricing system may make sense for certain types of trucking companies.
+However, for others, the complexity is not quite what you’d expect from such an esteemed legacy brand in this industry.

 What People Love About the J.J.
 Keller ELD

-For truckers that have grown up in the industry, the J.J.
-Keller logbook is the standard and because of this, drivers and fleet managers know they have a partner that is dedicated to quality and ensuring that each company they are partnered with is well taken care of.
+Furthermore, drivers and fleet managers know they have a partner dedicated to quality.
+And, likewise, ensuring that each company they partnered with is well taken care of.

-The 24/7 support for drivers is critical to taking care of their clients.
-J.J.
-Keller ensures that your drivers will never be left hanging and will always have their questions answered.
-On the road, this type of support is a major stress reliever.
+The 24/7 support for drivers is, however, crucial to taking care of their clients.
+Therefore, J.J.
+Keller ensures that your drivers will never be left hanging.
+And will, also, always have their questions answered.

-Finally, the pay as you go system means that if you don’t like your plan, you can change plans or opt for a new system entirely.
-This is yet another way that J.J.
+Finally, the pay as you go system means that if you don’t like your plan, you can change plans.
+Or opt for a new system entirely.
+And this is yet another way that J.J.
 Keller supports trucking companies.

-The pricing system is frankly, bizarre and confusing.
-In J.J.
-Keller’s attempts to be a company that takes care of all different types of needs instead seems to step all over themselves and confuse the very people they’re seeking to help.
+Unfortunately, the pricing system is frankly, bizarre, and confusing.
+J.J.
+Keller’s attempts to be a company that, however, takes care of all different types of needs.
+But, it seems they miss the mark and confuse the very people they intend to help.